pupilfirst/wd201-scripts/ejs-templating/deploy-application-to-heroku/README.md

 Currently, your application works in your local environment.
 But it's time to show the whole world what it can do.

-In this section, we will be looking at deploying our Rails application code to Heroku.
+In this section, we will be looking at deploying our **Node.js** application code to Heroku.
 Heroku is a PaaS that lets companies build, deliver, monitor and scale apps.

 Let's set up and configure the Heroku CLI and application: